 Chapter 9-2-4: The Compound-Complex Sentence

-The compound-complex sentence uses a coordinating conjunction or a semicolon to join two complex sentences, or one simple sentence and one complex sentence together.
-Worded, differently, this type of sentence has two independent clauses and one or more dependent clauses.
+Make a compound-complex sentence by joining two complex sentences, or one simple sentence and one complex sentence together.
+Worded differently, this type of sentence has at least three clauses: two or more independent clauses and one or more dependent clauses.

 There are several ways to attach an independent clause to the rest of the sentence: coordinating conjunctions, correlative conjunctions, conjunctive adverbs, or semicolons.